You only need a window manager to do your work.

 Policykit

-Tools like Ventoy need polkit to evaluate privilege.\
+Tools like Ventoy need polkit to evaluate privilege.

 Input Method

-Arch, Fedora: fcitx5 fcitx5-rime fcitx5-gtk fcitx5-qt fcitx5-configtool
+fcitx5 fcitx5-gtk fcitx5-qt fcitx5-configtool fcitx5-rime

 Add environment variables to .bashrc, then relogin user: